zpainter/iassist/content/about/regional-report-2008-2009-europe.md

 possible to find the holdings related to the wanted topic.
 Both of these new facilities will be supplied with new search features in 2009.

-In October 2008 a seminar with the title \"Data Preservation and Data
+In October 2008 a seminar with the title "Data Preservation and Data
-sharing: Regulations, practices and recommendations\" was arranged.
+sharing: Regulations, practices and recommendations" was arranged.
 At the seminar 35 Danish and international researchers had the opportunity to meet and discuss best practices for archiving and data sharing.